 Generations For Peace Sochi brings together 57 leaders of youth from 11 European and Central Asian countries that have been involved in various forms of conflict.

 At the opening ceremony, Prince Faisal said: “I cannot stress enough what an honour it is to be welcomed to the city that has been chosen by the IOC to host the next Olympic and Paralympic Winter Games.
 This is the first time ever an organisation like Generations For Peace has collaborated so closely with an OCOG; the first time ever we have had this fantastic opportunity to celebrate with such unity our shared belief in the supreme importance of the Olympic values we all hold so dear; of respect and tolerance; fair play and teamwork; peace, understanding and reconciliation.”

-Tagged Prince Faisal bin Al Hussein, Princess Sara, Russia.
+Tagged Prince Faisal bin Al Hussein of Jordan, Princess Sara Al Faisal of Jordan, Russia.